 Common signs of a meth overdose can include:

 - Stomach pain

 - Altered mental status

 Treatment For Methamphetamine Addiction

 When a person is in the grips of a methamphetamine addiction, getting the drug becomes far more important than keeping up with simple priorities like school or work.
 Meth users may suffer from poor judgement and engage in a risky lifestyle or hazardous sexual behavior.
 A period of heavy meth use is generally followed by a crash in which a person cannot control his or her sleepiness.
 There will be heavy drug cravings during this time period that can lead to another binge.

 Are You or A Loved One Addicted to Meth?
 Sober Nation Will Help You Find Recovery

 When people try meth they usually don’t think they will become addicted.
 They often start using meth recreationially at social gatherings, however, before long they begin using it alone.
 As time passes they find they are unable to stop.

 Methamphetamine addiction has devastating impacts on the user as well as their family, friends and community.
 If you or a loved one is struggling with meth abuse, it is critical to find the resources, treatment, and support you need to overcome your addiction and reclaim your life.

 Sober Nation will provide you the help that you need while treating you or your loved one with the compassion and respect they deserve.
-The expert staff of Sober Nation are recovering addicts themselves and are an active part of the recovery community, so they understand the pain and frustration that you experience.
+Some of the expert staff of Sober Nation are recovering addicts themselves and are an active part of the recovery community around you, so they understand the pain and frustration that you experience.
 Turn your goal of recovery into reality and call Sober Nation today.